-Refraction Eye Exam in Downtown Manhattan
+Refraction Eye Exam in Downtown Manhattan, NYC

 Difficulty seeing clearly — whether they’re near or far — is a common condition that’s easily fixed with glasses or contacts.
 They’re called refractive errors and are identified in your NYC eye doctor’s office through the use of a refraction exam for eyes.
 At Eye Physicians in New York City, you have access to the latest technology and the most experienced eye doctors near me.
 They provide you with the most accurate diagnoses and the most effective treatment after looking at the results of your eye refraction test.
 Call today; it’s an easy, painless way to a brighter, clearer future.